South Riding (film)

 South Riding is a 1938 British drama film directed by Victor Saville and produced by Alexander Korda, starring Edna Best, Ralph Richardson, Edmund Gwenn and Ann Todd.
-It was the film debut of a 14-year-old Glynis Johns.
-It is based on the 1936 novel South Riding by Winifred Holtby.
+It was written by Ian Dalrymple and Donald Bull based on the 1936 novel South Riding by Winifred Holtby, and was the film debut of 14-year-old Glynis Johns.
 The BBC produced a TV adaptation in 2011.

 Plot

 A squire becomes involved in local politics.